Workflow #2: “Local editing and rendering with Docker”¶

 Find and fork the repository

-This will direct you to the repository on Github.
+This will take you to the documentations repository in GitHub.

-There, click on the “Fork” button in the upper right.
+From here, select the “Fork” button in the upper right corner of the page.

 Clone the forked repository

-Clone the forked repository from your workspace (click Clone or download to copy the URL).
+Clone the forked repository from your workspace (select Clone or download to copy the URL).

 In your terminal: